AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_gateway.html.markdown

 * `enable_active_mesh` - (Optional) Switch to Enable/Disable Active Mesh Mode for Transit Gateway.
 Valid values: true, false.
 Default value: false.
 * `enable_vpc_dns_server` - (Optional) Enable VPC DNS Server for Gateway.
 Currently only supports AWS.
 Valid values: true, false.
 Default value: false.
 * `enable_encrypt_volume` - (Optional) Enable Encrypt EBS Volume feature for Gateway.
 Only supports AWS.
 Valid values: true, false.
 Default value: false.
-* `customized_routes` - (Optional) A list of comma separated CIDRs to be customized for the transit VPC.
+* `customized_spoke_vpc_routes` - (Optional) A list of comma separated CIDRs to be customized for the spoke VPC routes.
+When configured, it will replace all learned routes in VPC routing tables, including RFC1918 and non-RFC1918 CIDRs.
+It applies to all spoke gateways attached to this transit gateway.
 Example: "10.0.0.0/116,10.2.0.0/16".
-* `filtered_routes` - (Optional) A list of comma separated CIDRs to be filtered from the transit VPC route table.
+* `filtered_spoke_vpc_routes` - (Optional) A list of comma separated CIDRs to be filtered from the spoke VPC route table.
+When configured, filtering CIDR(s) or it’s subnet will be deleted from VPC routing tables as well as from spoke gateway’s routing table.
+It applies to all spoke gateways attached to this transit gateway.
 Example: "10.2.0.0/116,10.3.0.0/16".
-* `customized_routes_advertisement` - (Optional) A list of comma separated CIDRs to be excluded from being advertised to on-prem.
+* `advertised_spoke_routes_exclude` - (Optional) A list of comma separated CIDRs to be advertised to on-prem as 'Excluded CIDR List'.
+When configured, it inspects all the advertised CIDRs from its spoke gateways and remove those included in the 'Excluded CIDR List'.
 Example: "10.4.0.0/116,10.5.0.0/16".
 * `customer_managed_keys` - (Optional and Sensitive) Customer managed key ID.

 ## Attribute Reference